The Latin American Remixes: The Sigma 16 and Drean 16, 64, 64C, 128, DC-320, DC-1530/1531

 Eventual Fate Released in Argentina.

-Thanks to Pablo Trincavelli for almost this entire entry.
+Thanks to Pablo Trincavelli for much of this entry.

 Drean, according to Pablo, is an Argentinian company (still in business today, visit their Spanish-language website) that then, as now, made the majority of its revenue on production of home appliances and electronics.
 Unlike many of the South American clone computers, Drean's line of Commodores was created with the full approval and support of Commodore itself.
 During the 1980s, Drean and Commodore entered an arrangement to make Commodore computers, and these were produced at Drean's factory in San Luis to obtain the tax bonuses offered by the Argentinian government for manufacturing there.
-(In reality, they were actually only assembled in San Luis, not manufactured, as Drean simply imported parts and boards from Commodore and then created their own localized cases, shielding, boxes and packaging.)
-There is no evidence they were further localized except for "ENC." (short for encendido, or "on/ignition" in Spanish) labels for the power LEDs.
+In reality, they were actually only assembled in San Luis, not manufactured, as Drean simply imported parts and boards from Commodore and then created their own localized cases, shielding and packaging.
+The case of my 64C has design differences from the American 64C like the non-recessed power LED, and the material has an almost milled feel instead of the standard injection moulding even though the breadbox 64 seems nearly the same.
+Manuals, documentation and packaging were mostly direct translations of the American packages and manuals, though the power supplies were locally designed and produced, and Drean also reportedly purchased rejected motherboards at low rates from Commodore and repaired and converted them locally.
+No further localization occurred except for "ENC." (short for encendido, or "on/ignition" in Spanish) labels for the power LEDs, and even this did not occur with the 64C.
 The reason for Commodore's partnership with Drean seems unclear, but given the unfavourable import climate in other nearby countries, Commodore may have had a similar impetus.

 Drean 64s and 64Cs are by far the most common now.
-The 16 was produced in very limited numbers, and the 128s have all but vanished.
-Interestingly, the 1541 was simply imported directly (but see the DC-320 below), and Drean never created a localized Amiga either.
+The 16 was produced in very limited numbers, the 128s have all but vanished, and there never was a Drean Amiga.
 Although Drean still manufactures home appliances, the Commodore experiment in Argentina died as the 64 itself faded, and Drean is not known to have manufactured home computers past 1990.

 1541 clone drive, probably based on the Oceanic OC-118 and allies (Excelerator+ and so on).
 It is unknown how many were sold.
 On the thumbnail page linked immediately above, the DC-320 can be seen on the second image.